laminlabs/lamin-blog/docs/intro-to-laminr.md

 To share this notebook, you can share a persistent link to the transform page: [lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm).

-Beyond inputs and ouputs this page also shows the environment, the packages that were loaded at the time of running the script:
+Beyond inputs and outputs, this page also shows the environment, the packages that were loaded at the time of running the script:

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/eGL2ZsiTk3E0pPEk0000.png">
 </div>

 Every unit of work that you do can now be easily shared and communicated, both with colleagues and your future self.
-For a given piece of data, every manipulation and the code surrounding a given manipulation is now recorded and stored making it easier to understand and reproduce.
+For a given piece of data, every manipulation and the code surrounding a given manipulation is now recorded and stored, making it easier to understand and reproduce.
 And this is particularly useful in large projects where many stakeholders contribute data and analyses.

 ## Materials